Air Niugini Flight 73: Investigation

 The Papua New Guinea Accident Investigation Commission opened an investigation into the accident.
+The Micronesian government delegated the investigation to the Papua New Guinea government on 14 February.

-The Department of Transportation, Communications & Infrastructure in the Federated States of Micronesia opened an investigation.
-A preliminary report was issued on October 26.
+The Department of Transportation, Communications & Infrastructure in the Federated States of Micronesia issued a preliminary report on 26 October.
 It stated that the body of the deceased passenger was recovered from the aircraft.
-Pathological analysis found that the passenger had succumbed to injuries within 3 minutes of the impact.
+Pathological analysis found that the passenger had succumbed to injuries within three minutes of impact.
 An autopsy determined that there was a lack of trauma around the waist and hips, indicating that the passenger "was not wearing a seat-belt" at the time of the crash, "which allowed his body to become a projectile sustaining traumatic head and facial injuries".

 On 18 July 2019, the Papua New Guinea Accident Investigation Commission issued its final report: the flight crew did not comply with Air Niugini Standard Operating Procedures, nor the approach or pre-landing checklists, and did not adequately brief the approach.
 The flight path became unstable after autopilot disconnect.
 The Precision Approach Path Indicator was showing three white lights just before entering Instrument Meteorological Conditions (IMC).
 The rate of descent significantly exceeded 1,000 ft/min in IMC.
 The glideslope deviated from half dot low to two dots high within nine seconds after passing the Minimum Descent Altitude.
 The flight crew heard, but disregarded, thirteen Enhanced Ground Proximity Warning System (EGPWS) aural alerts (Glideslope and Sink Rate) and flew a 4.5° average glideslope.
 EGPWS showed a visual PULL UP warning on the Primary Flight Display.
 The pilots lost situational awareness.
-The approach was unstabilised, but the captain did not execute a missed approach.
+The approach was unstabilized, but the captain did not execute a missed approach.
 The copilot was ineffective and oblivious to the rapidly unfolding unsafe situation.
-A continuous WHOOP WHOOP PULL UP aural warning could have been effective in alerting the crew of the imminent danger.
+The continuous alarm WHOOP WHOOP PULL UP aural warning could have been effective in alerting the crew of the imminent danger.

 The final report stated confusion led to a botched evacuation of the airplane.
 According to cabin crew members, the word 'evacuate' was not understood by some of the passengers.
 Several passengers took their cabin baggage with them against instructions.
-The US Navy divers allowed a passenger to re-enter the aircraft and move forward to retrieve his shoes.
-However some cabin crew members acted with conspicuous courage, retrieving passengers lying under water in the aisle or still strapped in their seats.
+However some cabin crew members acted with conspicuous courage, retrieving passengers lying underwater in the aisle or still strapped in their seats.
 The report concluded the Papua New Guinea Civil Aviation Safety Authority "did not meet the high standard of evidence-based assessment required for safety assurance, resulting in numerous deficiencies and errors".